 Failure to replace this product by the "REPLACE BY DATE" printed on the alarm cover may result in death by Carbon Monoxide poisoning.

 Replacement

-When replacing this alarm, we recommend replacing only with a similar model.
-Other brands may not be recommended for RV application.
-We recommend obtaining a replacement from your Winnebago Industries[®] dealer.
+When replacing this alarm, we recommend replacing only with the same model, or with one that is also listed for RV application.
+We recommend obtaining a replacement from your Winnebago Industries® dealer.